coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 Flying and incorporeal creatures are not hampered by difficult terrain.

 **Obstacles:** Like difficult terrain, obstacles can hamper movement.
-If an obstacle hampers movement but doesn't completely block it each obstructed square or obstacle between squares counts as 2 squares of movement.
+If an obstacle hampers movement but doesn’t completely block it each obstructed square or obstacle between squares counts as 2 squares of movement.
 You must pay this cost to cross the barrier, in addition to the cost to move into the square on the other side.
-If you don't have sufficient movement to cross the barrier and move into the square on the other side, you can't cross the barrier.
+If you don’t have sufficient movement to cross the barrier and move into the square on the other side, you can’t cross the barrier.
 Some obstacles may also require a skill check to cross.

 On the other hand, some obstacles block movement entirely.
-A character can't move through a blocking obstacle.
+A character can’t move through a blocking obstacle.

 Flying and incorporeal creatures can avoid most obstacles

-**Squeezing:** In some cases, you may have to squeeze into or through an area that isn't as wide as the space you take up.
+**Squeezing:** In some cases, you may have to squeeze into or through an area that isn’t as wide as the space you take up.
 You can squeeze through or into a space that is at least half as wide as your normal space.
-Each move into or through a narrow space counts as if it were 2 squares, and while squeezed in a narrow space you take a --4 penalty on attack rolls and a --4 penalty to AC.
+Each move into or through a narrow space counts as if it were 2 squares, and while squeezed in a narrow space you take a –4 penalty on attack rolls and a –4 penalty to AC.

-When a Large creature (which normally takes up four squares) squeezes into a space that's one square wide, the creature's miniature figure occupies two squares, centered on the line between the two squares.
+When a Large creature (which normally takes up four squares) squeezes into a space that’s one square wide, the creature’s miniature figure occupies two squares, centered on the line between the two squares.
 For a bigger creature, center the creature likewise in the area it squeezes into.

-A creature can squeeze past an opponent while moving but it can't end its movement in an occupied square.
+A creature can squeeze past an opponent while moving but it can’t end its movement in an occupied square.

-To squeeze through or into a space less than half your space's width, you must use the Escape Artist skill.
-You can't attack while using Escape Artist to squeeze through or into a narrow space, you take a --4 penalty to AC, and you lose any Dexterity bonus to AC.
+To squeeze through or into a space less than half your space’s width, you must use the Escape Artist skill.
+You can’t attack while using Escape Artist to squeeze through or into a narrow space, you take a –4 penalty to AC, and you lose any Dexterity bonus to AC.

 #### Special Movement Rules